explorigin/cascade/README.md

 ### Projects

-A project is a feature effort that can span multiple projects.
+A project is a feature effort that can span multiple products.
 A good example of a project would be migrating between API versions for internal services.

 ### Environments